SPARLab/BikeMaps/docs/set-up-project-mac.md

 Exit: `\q`

-Postgres.app includes the postgis extension out of the box, but if necessary install with: `psql -U postgres -d bikeDB -c "CREATE EXTENSON postgis;"`
+Postgres.app includes the postgis extension out of the box, but if necessary install with: `psql -U postgres -d bikeDB -c "CREATE EXTENSION postgis;"`

 ## Run Django project